oddstream/lsol/README.md

 * For Forty Thieves-style games, the *other* priority is to minimize the number of cards in the waste pile.
 * For puzzle-type games (like Baker's Dozen, Freecell, Penguin, Simple Simon), take your time and think ahead.
 * For games with reshuffles (like Usk, Cruel and Perseverance) you need to anticipate the effects of the reshuffle.
 * Focus on sorting the cards in the tableaux, rather than moving cards to the foundations.
-Only move cards to the foundations when you *have* to.
+Only move cards to the foundations when you *need* to.
 * Use undo and bookmark, a lot.
 Undo isn't cheating; it's experimenting and learning.

 ## Terminology and conventions